retrogrand/LogosOS/README.md

 ---

-## ⚡ SECTION 7 — WHY THIS MATTERS (ONE-MINUTE PITCH) [Ce7]
+## ⚡ SECTION 7 — Why This Matters

 Benchmarks measure what models know in isolation.
 Reality measures how well they **fit in relation**.
 LogosOS turns that fit into an engine: **truth maintained on the inside, trust earned on the outside, change audited all the way through**.
 The result isn’t just smarter answers; it’s **accountable collaboration**.
+[Ce7]

 ---

-## 📖 APPENDIX — PARABLE
+## 📖 APPENDIX A — Parable
 **Jimmy Watt, the Man Who Broke the Hyper-Horse** *(The Founding Myth of LogosOS)*

 Before engines, there were horses.